West Coast Conference History

 Nevada left the WCAC in 1979, and the conference welcomed Gonzaga University and the University of San Diego to the mix beginning in 1979-80.
 One year later, Seattle ended its participation at the Division I level, reducing the number of schools in the WCAC from nine to eight.

 The WCAC shortened its name to West Coast Conference in 1989, and developed a new logo in 1995 that lasted until 2011.
 Thirty years after its most recent expansion, the WCC welcomed its ninth member by extending an invitation to Brigham Young University in September of 2010.
-BYU officially joined the West Coast Conference on July 1, 2011.
+BYU officially joined the West Coast Conference on July 1, 2011, followed by the return of University of the Pacific on July 1, 2013.

 The Conference recognizes championships in each of its sports, has hosted NCAA championship events, and produced 26 NCAA Division I individual or team champions.
 And, many outstanding WCC student-athletes have gone on to excel in professional sports.